Vote for your favorite Minnesota breweries in the Ultimate Beer Bracket Sudsy Sixteen

 Last week, we announced our Ultimate Beer Bracket and beer lovers’ ballots from Winona to Warroad poured in for Minnesota breweries, the large and the small, the trendy and the hidden gems.

-At deadline on Sunday afternoon, our inbox was overflowing with more than 1,500 ballots naming 128 different brewhouses — and the makings of our extremely competitive 16-brewery field, which you can find inside.
+At deadline on Sunday afternoon, our inbox was overflowing with more than 1,500 ballots naming 128 different brewhouses — and the makings of our extremely competitive 16-brewery field.

 But the fun is just beginning.